 · Build your fitness level quickly and with less time expenditure

 All in all, high-intensity interval training heightens the metabolic demands on your body, making it more conducive to fat loss than steady-state aerobic exercise that your body easily adapts to.
-Plus, you get a boost in calorie burn after the workout is over that’s known as the EPOC, or excess post-exercise oxygen consumption.
+Plus, you get a boost in calorie burn after the workout is over and this is known as EPOC or excess post-exercise oxygen consumption.
 You’re probably familiar with the concept of oxygen debt and that’s what EPOC is – the additional oxygen your body expends to help your body get back to its pre-exercise state.
-Your breathing has to return to normal, core body temperature has to drop, your heart rate must slow, muscle glycogen has to be resynthesized, muscle and tissues have to be repaired etc. All of this takes oxygen and consumes energy.
+Your breathing has to return to normal, core body temperature has to drop, your heart rate must slow, muscle glycogen has to be resynthesized, muscle and tissues have to be repaired, etc. All of this takes oxygen and consumes energy.
 That means more post-exercise calorie burn.
 That’s one of the pay-offs for the hard work.

 Now that you know how hard a HIIT workout can be, is there a way to make it FEEL a little easier?
 After all, the less unpleasant an activity is, the more likely you are to stick with it.
 A study carried out at McMaster University suggests that cranking up some tunes can make a high-intensity workout more enjoyable.